SinaKarimi7/spotify-polaroid/SPOTIFY_SETUP.md

 - Check that the redirect URI in your Spotify app settings exactly matches `http://localhost:5173/`
 - Make sure there's a trailing slash

+### Authentication errors after login
+- The app has robust error handling for authentication issues
+- If you see an error about failed authentication, try refreshing the page
+- The app will automatically manage authentication state to prevent duplicate token requests

 ### App not loading
 - Make sure you've installed dependencies: `npm install`
 - Check that the development server is running on port 5173
 - Try clearing your browser cache

+### Image generation issues
+- Ensure you have the latest dom-to-image package installed: `npm install dom-to-image --save`
+- Check browser console for any errors related to image generation

 ## Testing the App